 One of the most effective methods of gauging housing affordability is by measuring the proportion of household income spent for rent or homeownership costs.
 The national standard, established by HUD, for determining whether rent or home ownership costs comprise a disproportionate share of income is set at thirty percent of gross household income.
 Households spending more than thirty percent of their income for housing are at a higher risk of losing their housing should they be confronted with unemployment, unexpected bills, or other unexpected events.
-In 1999 (as measured by the 2000 census), the percentage of homeowners paying thirty percent or more of their income for housing was 5%.
-This figure compares very favorably among the town's neighbors, the county, the state, and the nation (figure 2-5, below), exhibiting the lowest proportion of homeowners exceeding this thirty percent threshold.
-The situation for renters in the Town of La Prairie is also favorable, although a slightly higher percentage of renters (about 20%) pay over 30% of their income for housing than do homeowners.
+In 1999 (as measured by the 2000 census), the percentage of homeowners paying thirty percent or more of their income for housing was 28.3%.
+This figure is not only the highest amongst Johnstown's neighbors, but also higher than any in the county (except Edgerton), the state, and the nation (figure 2-5, below).
+The situation for renters in the Town of Johnstown is much more favorable, where only 10% pay over 30% of their income for housing.